 It is very important to know how much weight the vehicle can carry.
-This weight is called the vehicle capacity weight and includes the weight of all occupants, cargo and all nonfactory-installed options.
+This weight is called the vehicle capacity weight and includes the weight of all occupants, cargo, and all nonfactory-installed options.
 Two labels on the vehicle show how much weight it may properly carry, the Tire and Loading Information label and the Certification label.

 Do not load the vehicle any heavier than the Gross Vehicle Weight Rating (GVWR), or either the maximum front or rear Gross Axle Weight Rating (GAWR).
-If you do, parts on the vehicle can break, and it can change the way the vehicle handles.
-These could cause you to lose control and crash.
-Also, overloading can shorten the life of the vehicle.
+This can cause systems to break and change the way the vehicle handles.
+This could cause loss of control and a crash.
+Overloading can also shorten the life of the vehicle.